renapti/renapti/README.md

 # Hey, I'm **renapti** / **Azura**!

-I'm an airplane dragon on the internet just trying to have some fun.
+I'm an airplane dragon on the internet just trying to have some fun!
 Learning GitHub to help my future opportunities!

-`🎯 PRONOUNS: SHE / THEY / ANY`
 `💻 NOVICE PROGRAMMER (PYTHON CERTIFIED)`
 `🐱 NEW TO GITHUB`
 `🎮 ENJOYS GAMING`